lhanson/cognition-caps/README.md

 Because a good project is never finished.

 * Write a database migration from ExpressionEngine/MySQL into SimpleDb.
-  - Move images from old hosting to S3
 * Serve CSS and JS from S3 from either a gzipped or non-gzipped bucket depending on application-detected content negotiation
 * Use Sass for CSS